tiy-austin-ror-jan2015/tiy-rails-template/README.md

 This Generator adds this list of features to your new rails app.

+Adds Devise and Figaro
+gem 'devise'
+gem 'figaro'

+Adds a Choice of Pundit or CanCanCan gem 'cancancan' gem 'pundit'

 SQL table view in your console. gem 'hirb'